 This is a massive, 1,500-acre private reserve owned and maintained by the Ecological Foundation.
 This reserve is filled with many endangered and rare species of animals such as the Ridgway Hawk.
 Here you can also find 12 freshwater lagoons and an abundance of birds, reptiles, insects, and several local species of plants.

 Haitises means “mountainous land” and this park is one of the few remaining tropical forests in the Dominican Republic.
-This park has an enormous amount of mangroves that covers an area of 1,600 kilometers per squares.
+This park has an enormous amount of mangroves that covers an area of 1,600sqkm.
 Los Haitises is home to many keys and caves; the jungle was used in the making of the movie Jurassic Park.

 This place is a sand dune facing the Caribbean Sea.
 It has sand made of volcanic rock and gray sand and offers you the chance to see something very rare to find in the Caribbean, and take some excellent sunset pictures.
 There are also some high peaks that you can use to go sand surfing.
 Lastly, you can see special species living here, like lizards and dessert goats.